Seahawks’ Marshawn Lynch reportedly agrees to contract with Raiders; trade expected today

 Marshawn Lynch is expected to visit the Raiders today and undergo a physical.

-Seahawks running back Marshawn Lynch has agreed to a two-year contract with the Oakland Raiders, according to ESPN’s Adam Schefter.
+Seahawks running back Marshawn Lynch has agreed to a two-year contract with the Oakland Raiders, a league source has confirmed to the Seattle Times.

-Schefter also reports that Lynch will undergo a physical today, and if he passes, the raiders and Seahawks will complete a trade that will send the running back to Oakland.
+It is expected that the two teams will swap picks in the 2018 draft, with the Seahawks getting Oakland’s fifth and the Raiders taking Seattle’s sixth round pick, as compensation.

+Lynch agreeing to a contract with the Raiders and then being traded from Seattle to the Raiders had been the hope for each side since this saga began roughly a month ago.

 Most Read Stories